A Blue Badge is registered to a person, not a car.

 How to display the badge

-You must display the badge where it can be clearly read from outside the vehicle.
-The front of the badge should face upwards, showing the wheelchair symbol.
+You must display the badge so that someone can read it from outside the vehicle.
+The front of the badge should face upwards, showing the name of your local council.

-Incorrect display of the badge may result in a parking fine.
+If you display the badge in the wrong way you could get a parking fine.

 Using your badge in the UK and abroad

 You can use your Blue Badge in most other countries.